 Quakers -- Pennsylvania -- Social life and customs

-Scope and Content note This collection is composed of the single handwritten letterbook of Isaac Chapman.
-The book contains business correspondence, particularly related to the buying and selling of real estate, and information related to financial accounts and investments.
-All letters appear to be addressed to Wrightstown, Pa.
-Letter writers include: Henry R. Fell, James Buchanan, Edward Roberts, James Barten, E.W.
-Clark, Joseph Satterthwaite, Thomas Miller, Ellwood Lewis, Charles Meyers, Benjamin Scattergood, and...
+Contains business correspondence, particularly related to the buying and selling of real estate, and information related to financial accounts and investments.
+Letter writers include Henry R. Fell, James Buchanan, Edward Roberts, James Barten, E.W.
+Clark, Joseph Satterthwaite, Thomas Miller, Ellwood Lewis, Charles Meyers, Benjamin Scattergood, and William Hill.

-Scope and Content note This collection is composed of three original, handwritten journals of Howard Comfort.
-Each volume is a small “pocket diary,” and entries include lists of assignments and readings for class, notes and quoted excerpts from materials Comfort had read, as well as descriptions of social calls and Quaker meetings.
+Howard Comfort was a Quaker merchant in Philadelphia, and often traveled between Philadelphia and various cities in Great Britain on business.
+Each volume is a small “pocket diary,” and entries include lists of assignments and readings for class, notes, and quoted excerpts from materials Comfort had read, as well as descriptions of social calls and Quaker meetings.

-Scope and Content note This collection is composed of two original, handwritten volumes of Lydia Cooke's diaries.
-Entries include prayers, poems, descriptions of domestic duties, social calls from family and friends, Quaker meetings, and discussions of the health of her husband and children's health.
-Cooke's diaries also feature religious reflections, potentially concerning the seperation between Orthodox and Hicksite.
+Lydia Barton Cooke was a Philadelphia Quaker who joined the Hicksites in 1828.
+Diary entries include prayers, poems, descriptions of domestic duties, social calls from family and friends, Quaker meetings, and discussions of the health of her husband and children.
+Cooke's diaries also feature religious reflections, potentially concerning the separation between Orthodox and Hicksite.